-LR PAN for Stereo Channels The functions PAN ON/OFF and PAN have been extended to enable working with either standard (L/R) stereo or with MS (mono/side) signals.
+LR PAN for Stereo Channels

+The PAN ON/OFF and PAN functions are extended to enable working with either standard (L/R) stereo or with MS (mono/side) signals.
 In addition, features are available to increase the stereo image manipulation possibilities, such as

-- Input Direction or
+- Input direction or

-- Input Balance,
+- Input balance,

-- Stereo Width (pan width), and
+- Stereo width (pan width), and

-- Stereo Direction.
+- · Stereo direction.